 Shelby also thinks the use of the FreeStyle Libre by people with Type 2 diabetes can be beneficial, even if they wear it once or on a periodic basis.
 Also, she believes wearing a CGM can be used as a preventative measure for people with prediabetes and as an early intervention for newly diagnosed Type 2s.

 “You don’t have to wear it all the time.
 Wear it for 14 days and see what happens.
 You’ll say ‘these are my triggers, this is the stuff I should do differently.’
 Then you’ve got specific things to work on and discuss with your doctor,” she says.

 To sum up her experience with the switch from primarily using fingersticks to wearing the FreeStyle Libre, Shelby says “it’s one of the best things I’ve ever done for my diabetes management.”

-This content was made possible with support from Abbott FreeStyle Libre, a Founding Partner of Beyond Type 2.
+This content was sponsored by Abbott, the makers of the FreeStyle Libre 2, a Founding Partner of Beyond Type 2.